benw-at-numan/mf-translate/README.md

 # mf-translate

 `mf-translate` converts MetricFlow models and metrics to alternative semantic layers.
 The idea is to lighten the load of parallel running of two semantic layers by enabling automated synchronisation of definitions.
-The repo also includes `mf-compare-query` for checking that equivalent queries for different semantic layers return the same result.
+The repo also includes `mf-compare-query` for checking that equivalent queries against different semantic layers return the same result.

 ## Quickstart